 Hybrid amps vs all-tube amps

 Most hybrid amps will never sound as warm and fat as an all-tube amp.
-However, the hybrid is the perfect compromise for those bass players who want a real tube sound without all the heavy lifting and maintenance that comes with an all-tube amplifier.
-Hybrids usually cost less and are easier to maintain than an all-tube bass amp as well.
+However, the hybrid is the perfect compromise for those bass players who want a classic sound without all the heavy lifting and maintenance that comes with an all-tube amplifier.
+Hybrids usually cost less and are easier to maintain as well.

 For most situations, a hybrid amp will work well because by using the settings you can achieve either a clean solid-state sound or a warm tube sound.
 This is especially useful to bass players that play many different styles and need as many tone options in their amp as possible.